 psychosocial support and communications

 - information for your primary care/referring physicians to appropriately manage your cancer risk

 Insurance Coverage for Cancer Risk Assessment and Genetic Counseling

 Most insurance companies cover cancer risk assessment and genetic counseling and therefore can be billed directly.

 All types of insurance are accepted, including Medicaid and Medicare.
 If you belong to a Health Maintenance Organization (HMO), you must request a referral from your primary care provider.

-If you have financial questions, please feel free to contact the customer service department at Fletcher Allen at 800-639-2719.
+If you have financial questions, please feel free to contact the customer service department at The University of Vermont Medical Center at 800-639-2719.